What our delegates say about this course

 Our courses run six times a year in September, November, January, March, May and July.
 Please click on the date below to make a booking for the Award containing three units (click here to book the units individually).

-Book by 3 January (if pay later/invoice required upfront) or book by 10 January if paying by credit/debit card at time of registration
+Book by 24 April (if an invoice is required upfront select ‘pay later’ option on form, or book by 1 May if paying by credit/debit card at time of registration)

-Book by 28 February (if pay later/invoice required upfront) or book by 6 March if paying by credit/debit card at time of registration
+Book by 26 June (if an invoice is required upfront select ‘pay later’ option on form, or book by 3 July if paying by credit/debit card at time of registration)

-Book by 24 April (if pay later/invoice required upfront) or book by 1 May if paying by credit/debit card at time of registration
+Book by 28 August (if an invoice is required upfront select ‘pay later’ option on form, or book by 4 September if paying by credit/debit card at time of registration)